 Colourful sea and secluded beaches through the Orosei Gulf

 Sardinia is known throughout Europe for its white beaches with fine sand and the crystal-clear sea with its many shades of blue.
-One of our favourite part of this beautiful island in the Gulf of Orosei, a real paradise for the nature lovers that offers some of the most beautiful and unspoiled corners of the island: beaches tucked away under the mountain cliffs, secluded bays, hundreds coastal caves and a colourful clear sea that will leave you speechless.
+One of our favourite part of this beautiful island is the Gulf of Orosei, a real paradise for the nature lovers that offers some of the most beautiful and unspoiled corners of the island: beaches tucked away under the mountain cliffs, secluded bays, hundreds of coastal caves and a colourful clear sea that will leave you speechless.

 Let’s go to discover the must-see beaches of the Gulf of Orosei

 1. Cala Fuili

 The small, pristine and panoramic Cala Fuili is not far from the village of Cala Gonone, and it will amaze you for its clear waters and sea with shades ranging from green to turquoise.
 The beach is made up of sand having white mixed with pebbles and surrounded by a dense forest of shrubs of Mediterranean maquis.
 The beach is not far from the village of Cala Gonone, and it’s reachable by sea or with a short hike from the car park along the road SP26bis (about 10 min).

 Cala Luna is considered one of the most beautiful beaches of the eastern coast of Sardinia.
 Its beach, mainly characterised by white sand and limestone gravel, and the colour of its waters with beautiful blue reflections that intertwine with the green of the wild vegetation, make this place unmissable.
 The beach is about 800 meters long, and its north end is characterised by 5 caves that extend into the high rocky cliffs.